 What is The Kandake?

-Formed in March 2011, The Kandake is a dance-theatre that combines social activism and community engagement with folkloric, modern, theatrical, and experimental movement.
+Founded in March 2011, The Kandake is a dance-theatre that combines social activism and community engagement with folkloric and experimental artistry while creating performance art, full-length theatrical works, and shows that are immersive, transformative, socially-conscious, accessible, and unique.

 Storytelling and interaction with the audience is integral to the theatre.
 While some presentations may be absurdist, graphic, or "dark" the purpose of the work is to rupture comfort zones, wake the unconscious, and inspire critical thinking (though, sometimes, we dance just for the love of dancing!)